TaufeeqR/Create-a-quiz/README.md

 2. Clone project repository to desktop
 3. Create virtual host using (Wamp/Lamp/etc)
 ..* Open wamp and add virtual host
-..* Name Virtualhost and copy index.php path to path section(located below Virtualhost name) ..* Create virtual host and refresh wamp
+..* Download wamp if you don't have it -----> http://www.wampserver.com/en/ ..* Name Virtualhost and copy index.php path to path section(located below Virtualhost name) ..* Create virtual host and refresh wamp
 ..* Open the virtual host you just created